btford/react-palm/README.md

 ```

 If you're using the redux-devtools extension, you might want to have readable actions types,
-since it doesn't handle `Symbol` objects pretty well by default.
+since it doesn't handle `Symbol` objects very well by default.

 ```javascript
 __REDUX_DEVTOOLS_EXTENSION__({